-Summary
+7 Summary

-Five concepts are being used as the basis for exploring multi-agent and mixed-initiative planning involving users and systems:
+Five concepts are being used as the basis for exploring the interface between TRAINS and O-Plan and to support mixed-initiative planning between the user and the two systems involved.

-- 1. a rich plan representation using a common constraint model of activity (). - 2. mixed initiative model of "mutually constraining the space of behaviour". - explicit task and option management via a tasking interace which can share options and sub-options between agents. - 4. abstract model of the planning agent having handlers for issues, functional capabilities and constraint managers. - 5. management of the authority to plan (to handle issues) which may be given in advance or may be stated with the task specification and which may take into account options, phases and levels.
+- 1. a rich plan repesentation using a common constraint model of activity () - 2. mixed initiative model of "mutually constrainting the space of behaviour". - 3. explicit task and option management via a tasking interace which can share options and sub-options between TA and planner. - 4. abstract model of the planning agent having handlers for issues. - 5. management of the authority to plan (to handle issues) which may be given in advance or may be stated with the task specification and which may take into account options, phases and levels.